 - After the uninstallation is complete, you’ll need to restart the computer in order to load the default display drivers.

-- Now you just need to visit your graphic card manufacturer’s website, and install the driver for your graphic card
+- Now you just need to visit your graphics card manufacturer’s website and install the driver for your graphics card.

 Installing the latest drivers is usually better, but some older games might have issues with them, so try installing older drivers and see if that helps.
 This is a simple solution, so be sure to try it out.